remlapmot/remlapmot.github.io/content/post/2025-02-22-checking-packages-and-practicals/index.en.Rmd

 Note, GitHub Actions only works for free in a public repository; so obviously this can't be used for any material that is assessed.

+## Surprise benefits

+A nice side effect of using the `r-lib/actions/setup-r` and `quarto-dev/quarto-actions/setup` actions is that they update to the release version of R/Quarto as updates are released.
+So you don't have to worry about updating the version of R/Quarto.

 ## GitHub Actions woes

 At this point I acknowledge that sometimes GitHub Actions can be more trouble than they are worth.
 This is because they often fail for reasons which are not problems with your code.
 For example, I had one repository in which the Windows runner would regularly lose internet connection (I have no idea why) half way through installing the R dependency packages and hence would regularly notify me of a failed check.
 Also you need to keep the code in your workflow file up-to-date.
-Usually a quick comparison back to the current version of the example in the r-lib/actions repo is enough to show you what you need to change.
+Usually a quick comparison to the current version of the example in the r-lib/actions repo is enough to show you what you need to change.

 ## Summary